sukhik/private-training/posts/tenthpost.md

 ---
-title: NWSL Challenge Cup | Utah Royals FC vs OL Reign
+title: NWSL Challenge Cup | Houston Dash vs. OL Reign
-date: 2020-07-08T00:00:00.000Z
+date: 2020-07-05T00:00:00.000Z
 author: Sukhi Grewal
-summary: OL Reign claimed their first victory.
+summary: OL Reign defeated in the Challenge Cup.
 tags:
   - video
   - NWSL
   - soccer
   - homework
 ---

 Watch this video and look for stuff we learn in training applied by the pros.